 - 1. All mobile phones must be switched off and out of sight at all times in school. - 2.
-The school cannot accept any responsibility for any damage caused to or loss of the phones when they are on school premises. - 3.
+We adopt the Policy of: NOT SEEN NOT HEARD NOT TAKEN - 3.
+The school cannot accept any responsibility for any damage caused to or loss of the phones when they are on school premises. - 4.
 Any misuse will result in:-